tomrndom/osf-website/src/pages/index.md

       text: "THANKS to 1,400+ contributors from 150+ orgs who made OpenStack Stein (#19!) a reality.
 There are a lot of OSS projects dominated by one company, who are changing models right  now to control the benefits($).
-        At OpenInfra Foundation #fouropens mean more opportunity, IMHO.
+        At OpenInfra Foundation #fouropens mean more opportunity, IMHO."
       user: '@sparkycollier'
     - name: Tim Bell
       picture: https://pbs.twimg.com/profile_images/556073063888850945/xCO4x5vO_bigger.jpeg